Twisted deformations vs. cocycle deformations for quantum groups: Introduction

-The direct consequence of this result is that (roughly speaking, and within the borders of our restrictions) there exists only {\sl one\/} type of multiparameter quantization of $ U(\lieg) $, and consequently --- taking semiclassical limit, as in \cite{GG} --- only one type of corresponding multiparameter Lie bialgebra structure on $ \lieg \, $.
-4pt It is worth remarking that all key elements that lead us to the above mentioned results for TwQUEA's and MpQUEA's are also available for Hopf algebras that are bosonizations of Nichols algebras of diagonal type (indeed, Borel quantum subgroups are such bosonizations).
-Therefore, we can replicate our work in that context as well: we deal with this task in a forthcoming paper.
-7pt We finish with a few words on the structure of the paper.
+The direct consequence of this result is that (roughly speaking, and within the borders of our restrictions) there exists only {\sl one\/} type of multiparameter quantization of $ U(\lieg) $, and consequently only one type of corresponding multiparameter Lie bialgebra structure on $ \lieg $ arising as semiclassical limits, as in \cite{GG1}.
+3pt All the elements that lead us to the above mentioned results for TwQUEA's and MpQUEA's are also available for Hopf algebras that (like Borel quantum subgroups) are bosonizations of Nichols algebras of diagonal type; thus, we can replicate our work in that context too.
+In another direction, we extend further on this analysis in the framework of multiparametric \textsl{formal\/} QUEA's, \`a la Drinfeld --- cf.\ \cite{GG2}.
+5pt We finish with a few words on the structure of the paper.

-In section 2 we collect the material on Hopf algebras and their deformations that will be later applied to quantum groups.
-Section 3 is devoted to introduce quantum groups (both in Drinfeld's version and in Jimbo-Lusztig's one) and their twist deformation (of rational, toral type): the part on {\sl Drinfeld's\/} quantum groups here could be dropped, yet we present it to explain (half of) the deep-rooting motivations of our work, that otherwise would remain obscure.
-In section 4, instead, we present the $ 2 $--cocycle deformations (of rational, toral type) of Jimbo-Lusztig's quantum groups.
-Finally, in section 5 we compare TwQUEA's and MpQUEA's (in Jimbo-Lusztig's formulation), proving that --- in a proper sense --- they actually coincide.
-23pt \centerline{\ssmallrm ACKNOWLEDGEMENTS} 3pt {\smallrm This work was supported by the research group GNSAGA of the Istituto Nazionale di Alta Matematica, by the International Center for Theoretical Physics of Trieste and the University of Padova (Italy), the research programs CONICET and ANPCyT (Argentina), the Visiting Professor Program of the department of Mathematics of the Universidad Nacional de La Plata (Argentina) and by the MIUR {\smallsl Excellence Department Project\/} awarded to the Department of Mathematics of the University of Rome ``Tor Vergata'', CUP E83C18000100006.}
+In Section 2 we collect the material on Hopf algebras and their deformations that will be later applied to quantum groups.
+Section 3 is devoted to introduce quantum groups (both in Drinfeld's version and in Jimbo-Lusztig's one) and their comultiplication twistings (of rational, toral type), i.e., the TwQUEA's: the part on {\sl Drinfeld's\/} quantum groups could be dropped, yet we present it to explain the deep-rooting motivations of our work.
+In Section 4, instead, we present the multiplication twistings (of rational, toral type) of Jimbo-Lusztig's quantum groups, hence the MpQUEA's.
+Finally, in Section 5 we compare TwQUEA's and MpQUEA's, proving that --- in a proper sense, under some finiteness assumption --- they actually coincide.
+23pt \centerline{\ssmallrm ACKNOWLEDGEMENTS} 3pt {\smallrm We thank the referee for the careful reading of the paper and for her/his suggestions that allowed us to improve the presentation.

+This work was supported by the research group GNSAGA of the Istituto Nazionale di Alta Matematica, by the International Center for Theoretical Physics of Trieste and the University of Padova (Italy), the research programs CONICET and ANPCyT (Argentina), the Visiting Professor Program of the Department of Mathematics of the Universidad Nacional de La Plata (Argentina) and by the MIUR {\smallsl Excellence Department Project\/} awarded to the Department of Mathematics of the University of Rome ``Tor Vergata'', CUP E83C18000100006.}